rahulkataria35/Kafka-Python-Docker/README.md

 > sudo sh server_up.sh

-The configuration will create a cluster with 2 containers whose image name is :
+The configuration will create a cluster with 4 containers whose image name is :

 - zookeeper
 - kafka_server
+- Consumer
+- Producer

-To stop/kill these container, you can simply write a command.
+> To stop/kill these container, you can simply write a command in the terminal.

-> sudo sh server_down.sh
+- sudo sh server_down.sh

-- Now we can check that our both container is running or not with the help of this command
+> Now we can check that our 4 container is running or not with the help of this command

-> sudo docker ps
+- sudo docker ps

-- if they are running then copy the container_id of kafka_server, then execute the following command to enter a container
+> to see the logs of these containers, simply type this command

-> sudo docker exec -it <container_id> /bin/sh
+- sudo docker logs -f <container_id>

-then go to

-> cd ./opt/kafka

-# now we create Topics, with the following command

-> ./bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic my-topic-rk

-This command creates a topic named "test-topic-rk" with a replication factor of 1 and a single partition.

-Let's check that, our topic is created or  not, with this command

-> ./bin/kafka-topics.sh --list --zookeeper zookeeper:2181

-Great....
-now exit from the container, using command

-> exit

-# Let's start our Producer and Consumer

-> cd app

-> python3 producer.py

-now open another terminal and run

-> python3 consumer.py

 we can see producer produce the messages from the dummy database and on the consumer terminal window, we can see that it consumes the messages from the Producer and then we insert the records into the Database.